getesper/invisi3d/README.md

 ## Benchmark

-Our scene geometry evaluation benchmark is an approach to quantitatively compare the consistency of generated scenes.
-In this section, we describe how to obtain and process the datasets we used, and how to run the evaluation itself.
+This scene geometry evaluation benchmark is an approach to quantitatively compare the consistency of generated scenes.
+In this section, we describe how to obtain and process the datasets used, and how to run the evaluation itself.

-In this short write-up, the datasets will be placed in a `datasets` folder at the root of this repository.
-However, this path can be adapted easily.
+The datasets are placed in a `datasets` folder at the root of the repository.
+However, this path can be adapted.

 ### ScanNet